CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "blackpowder_tolerance": 8,// One in X chance to get clogged up (per shot) when firing blackpowder ammunition (higher is better).
 Optional, default is 8.
 "min_cycle_recoil": 0,     // Minimum ammo recoil for gun to be able to fire more than once per attack.
+"burst": 5,                // Number of shots fired in burst mode "variants": [              // Cosmetic variants this gun can have {
+    "id": "varianta",                           // id used in spawning to spawn this variant specifically "name": { "str": "Variant A pistol" },      // The name used instead of the default name when this variant is selected "description": "A fancy variant A pistol",  // The description used instead of the default when this variant is selected "ascii_picture": "valid_ascii_art_id",      // An ASCII art picture used when this variant is selected.
+If there is none, the default (if it exists) is used.
+    "weight": 2                                 // The relative chance of this variant being selected over other variants when this item is spawned with no explicit variant.
+Defaults to 0.
+If it is 0, this variant will not be selected
+  }
+],
-"burst": 5,                // Number of shots fired in burst mode "clip_size": 100,          // Maximum amount of ammo that can be loaded "ups_charges": 0,          // Additionally to the normal ammo (if any), a gun can require some charges from an UPS.
+"clip_size": 100,          // Maximum amount of ammo that can be loaded "ups_charges": 0,          // Additionally to the normal ammo (if any), a gun can require some charges from an UPS.
 This also works on mods.
 Attaching a mod with ups_charges will add/increase ups drain on the weapon.
 "ammo_to_fire" 1,          // Amount of ammo used